rustic-rs/rustic/config/README.md

 ### Global Metrics labels `[global.metrics-labels]`

 All given labels are included with the metrics, if it is configured.

+### Forget metrics

+With a global metrics exporter configured, a successful non-dry-run `forget` publishes command and forget-phase timings, total/removed/remaining snapshot counts, and one retained-snapshot gauge per retention reason. `forget --prune` also publishes prune timing, selected pack counts, removed data/tree blob counts, and the packed-byte gauges.

+The packed-byte gauges describe compressed and encrypted blob bytes removed from the active index by the completed prune plan.
+They exclude pack headers and do not claim physical backend space has been freed: normal prune marks packs for later deletion.
+Rustic currently does not emit the raw `rustic_forget_data_removed`, `rustic_forget_data_removed_files`, or `rustic_forget_data_removed_trees` gauges because the core prune API does not expose exact uncompressed lengths for the selected blobs.
+JSON and dry-run forget operations do not publish removal metrics.

 ### Repository Options `[repository]`